attwoja/attwoja/README.md

 - 👋 Hi, I’m @attwoja
 - 👀 I’m interested in a lot
-- 🌱 I’m currently learning sql
+- 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me attwoja@gmail.com

 <!---